 Does Your Test Script Need Tweaks to Auto Accept/Dismiss?

-To get these auto-accept/dismiss desired capabilities working with your test script and applications, you should definitely experiment which one works better (and faster) so that application or test script execution doesn’t slow down because of these auto-accept/dismiss capabilities.
+To get these auto-accept/auto-dismiss desired capabilities working with your test script and applications, you should definitely experiment which one works better (and faster) so that application or test script execution doesn’t slow down because of these auto-accept/dismiss capabilities.

 On Android, pop-ups can be automated, since automation is not restricted only to one app at a time.
 The problem, though, might be how to identify the pop-up on screen.
 If a pop-up appears at the launch of your tested app, Appium inspector for example might not be able to bring out the element tree with the information.
 To solve this, you should use